dokastho/readme-worker/report/Automated.md

 The automated test generators produce a higher volume of largely similar test cases.
 This can be described as having high breadth in generated tests, but not depth.
 This is optimal when testing a program that has characteristically low variation in functionality but a large variety input domain.
 The programs automatically generate lots of possible inputs that are apt for covering all possible test inputs for that function, which translates to a larger branch coverage for that function.

 Automated test generators are not optimal when testing a program with high variation in functionality and any volume of input domain.
 The automated test cases struggle to produce a test suite with sufficient depth to cover each function within the program because the depth of test input variation remains low.
 In short, the test suites can produce good coverage for one use case but struggles to cover all use cases.
 When testing programs that match those characteristics, it would be better to write test cases manually, or give further direction to automated test generators.
 One such direction would be to apply the "high breadth, low depth" approach to each class individually.

+I would personally use these test cases in some limited capacity, however I think there are ways to improve them both.
+Augmenting the user experience with some vectorized input would be one improvement of both technologies and lead to increased usability in my opinion.
+It would in effect allow the user to direct the test suite to produce strictly higher results, because the user would always have the option of doing nothing and allowing the program to produce the same results; however the user could choose to provide some feedback and direct the program to produce a certain kind of test suite to achieve higher coverage with the user's insight.